 - LVM2 must be available in the Hosts. - lvmetad must be disabled.
 Set this parameter in /etc/lvm/lvm.conf: use_lvmetad = 0, and disable the lvm2-lvmetad.service if running. - oneadmin needs to belong to the disk group. - All the nodes needs to have access to the same LUNs. - A LVM VG needs to be created in the shared LUNs for each datastore following name: vg-one-<system_ds_id>.
 This just need to be done in one node. - Virtual Machine disks are symbolic links to the block devices.
-However, additional VM files like checkpoints or deployment files are stored under /var/lib/one/datastores/<id>.
-Be sure that enough local space is present.
+However, additional VM files like checkpoints or deployment files are stored under /var/lib/one/datastores/<id> is present. - All the nodes needs to have access to the image datastore, mounting the asociated directory.